willemw12/get_iplayer_downloader/README.md

 Before downloading programmes for the first time, verify the download paths and terminal emulator program name in the GUI or in the configuration file.
 To use the default download path specified in get\_iplayer, leave the download path empty.

 The preconfigured search channels and categories are a reduced set.
+You can define your own search categories.
 To start off with category lists containing all available categories, run from this directory:

     python3 ./get_iplayer_downloader.py --list-categories --quiet